Chen wins gold but Hanyu falls short

 Yuma Kagiyama took silver and Japanese compatriot Shoma Uno the bronze.

+"It means the world.
+I'm just so happy," Chen said.
+"It's a whirlwind right now.
+I had a blast out there."

-Hanyu, 27, had been trying to perform the first quadruple axel in competition but it ended in a fall and fourth.
+With ground to make after after Tuesday's short programme, his rival Hanyu, 27, had been trying to perform the first quadruple axel in competition but it ended in a fall he came fourth.

-The climax of the event took place against the backdrop of uncertainty over what the legal issue might be that has meant the medals won in the team event on Monday have yet to be handed out..
+The climax of the event took place against the backdrop of uncertainty over what might be the legal issue that has so far prevented the handing out of the medals won in Monday's team event.